More anarchy booksreviewed by T. Nelson

 But in many ways they are opposites.
 Unlike libertarianism, which has benefited from a generally consistent worldview, anarchism has been tarnished by its association with Communism, terrorism, and bomb-throwing.

-Nowadays, bomb-throwing seems to be pretty much passé.
-Anarchism has become a fashionable euphemism for ‘hippie communes.’
+Nowadays, bomb-throwing seems to be pretty much passé, and anarchism has become a fashionable euphemism for hippie communes.
+In spite of that, or maybe because of it, anarchy's name is still mud.

 This book contains brief biographies of the important non-bomb-throwing anarchists, including William Godwin, Max Stirner, P.J.
 Proudhon, Michael Bakunin, Peter Kropotkin, Elisée Reclus, Errico Malatesta, and Leo Tolstoy.
-It also compares their ideas to libertarianism, but it's heavily biased in favor of ultra-left-wing anarchists; Murray Rothbard is barely mentioned.
+It also compares their ideas to libertarianism, but it's heavily biased in favor of ultra-left-wing anarchists; Murray Rothbard and his libertarian anarcho-capitalism are barely mentioned.

 Marshall calls Proudhon and Godwin the founders of modern anarchism.
 He writes: